phthom/ContainerOrchestration/3-KubernetesLab.md

 `kubectl describe service hello1-service`

-Test your new code :
+Collect the NodePort and test your new code :

 ![New Application up and running](./images/NewApp.png)